 Foreign currency translation occurs from fluctuations in the foreign exchange rates in entities with a different functional currency than the reporting currency (USD).
 Functional currency of Serinus Tunisia remained USD and the management do not envisage any triggers which could lead for its change in foreseeable future.
 Functional currency of Serinus Romania was Romanian Leu (RON) up to 31 December 2022 subsequent to which management considered changed circumstances and economic environment in Romania and concluded that functional currency of the Group's Romanian business unit should be changed from RON to USD in 2023.
 In making this conclusion, management considered all primary and secondary indicators for determination of the functional currency in accordance with IAS 21 The Effects of Changes in Foreign Currency Exchange Rates.
-Particularly, management considered cash flow indicators, degree of autonomy, as well as intra-Group transactions and arrangements.
+Particularly, management considered cash flow indictors of Serinus Romania, its sales price and sales market indicators, expense indicators, financing indicators, degree of autonomy, as well as intra-Group transactions and arrangements.